hackclub/hackclub/workshops/nextjs_dashboard/README.md

 Check out the preview—our components are working!

 We need a way to fetch the weather data from Dark Sky now.
-Luckily, there's a handy library called [`axios`](https://github.com/axios/axios) to make it easy.
+Luckily, there’s a handy library called [`axios`](https://github.com/axios/axios) to make it easy.

-Click "Packages" in the sidebar, then type in `axios`.
+Click “Packages” in the sidebar, then type in `axios`.
 Click and install it.
 In the terminal in the corner, you can see repl.it installing the library for you.

-Before we can add the fetching itself, we'll need to show that data is loading. head back to `components/Weather.js`:
+Before we can add the fetching itself, we’ll need to show that data is loading. head back to `components/Weather.js`:

 ```js
 import React, { Component } from 'react'